Olympus OM-2: OM-2S/OM-2 Spot Program

 The camera body had a fixed hot-shoe and a plug on the front-left for coupling of the Olympus flash group's TTL connector cable (previously the OM-2N MD series required removal of the flash shoe and the attachment of a TTL connector to facilitate this).

 The rewind release was moved from the front right faceplate to the top of the camera between the ASA setting dial and the advance lever arm.

 The OM-2S had three operational modes.
 The most noted was the provision of a program setting which permitted totally automated selection of aperture and shutter speed by the camera circuitry.

 Olympus offered a program mode without the need for modification of existing lenses or the purchase of special program-compatible lenses.
 The only proviso to using program mode was that the lens in use be set to the highest f-number to permit the program mode to operate.
-If the aperture was not set to the highest number, the LCD display would flash an aperture symbol (and, if activated, the camera beeper would sound) to warn of the problem.
+If the aperture was not set to the highest number, the LCD would flash an aperture symbol (and, if activated, the camera beeper would sound) to warn of the problem.

 The "Auto" mode operated in much the same manner as the older OM-2N MD offering aperture preferred automatic exposure with averaging metering off the first curtain and/or film to determine which shutter speed would be used for the exposure.

 The "Manual" mode metered in the central microprism collar area only (roughly 2% of the field) - giving the spot metering in the camera's model name.
 Information on the spot metered value was provided on an LCD bar-graph version of the older match-needle system used on the OM-2N MD.
 Both shutter speed and aperture were under the photographer's control.